stackunderflow101/blog/content/post/2021-09-01-kubernetes-networking-explained/index.en.md

 tags:
   - kubernetes
   - networking
-description: a blog series
+description: a blog post series
 ---

-This is a series of blogs explaining how Kubernetes networking behaves.
+This is a series of blog posts explaining how Kubernetes networking behaves.

 ## Posts